 For any health concern call your family doctor first.
 Your family doctor knows you and your medical history.
 Same-day urgent appointments may be available.

 If your family doctor is not available check medimap.ca for walk-in clinic wait times and hours.
 Request that a copy of the visit be sent to your family doctor.
 The medimap service is available in most communities although there are some clinics that are not yet participating.

 For trusted health advice call 8-1-1, HealthLink BC, available 24 hours/day, 7 days/week.
 Speak with a representative who will help you find health information and services, or connect you with a nurse for health advice, a dietitian for nutrition information or a pharmacist for medication advice.
 Or visit HealthLink BC.

 For an urgent medication refill speak with your pharmacist.
 Your pharmacist may be able to provide an emergency refill of your prescription, including medications for chronic conditions.
 Contact your pharmacist for minor issues that might be managed with over-the-counter medications.

-For critical or life-threatening conditions call 9-1-1 or go to the nearest emergency room.
-Hospital emergency rooms are not the place to go for common illnesses or minor injuries.
+For critical or life-threatening conditions, including broken bones, severe breathing problems or severe bleeding call 9-1-1 or go to the nearest emergency room.